 Click it to find the clone URL for your new fork.
 The URL will look something like this:

-Click the Copy button to copy the URL to your clipboard.
+Click the copy button (the two-box icon to the left of the URL) to copy the URL to your clipboard.

 Open your terminal program and navigate to your new directory using the